 1. Choose a Bible with a Modern Translation

-Since the Bible was originally written in mostly Hebrew and Greek, you’ll want to get an English translation.
+Since the Bible was originally written mostly in Hebrew and Greek, you’ll want to get an English translation.
 I remember going to the bookstore years ago to purchase my first Bible.
-I was shocked to see an entire wall full of shelves with 100s of different types of Bibles to choose from!
+I was shocked to see an entire wall full of shelves with 100’s of different types of Bibles to choose from!

 Look for a relatively modern translation of the Bible that’s easy to understand, like the ESV (English Standard Version).
 Some churches and Bible Studies have a translation that they recommend.
 If they have one, you can go with that one.

 Tip: A widely distributed translation is the King James Version, but most people find that its 17th Century English is difficult to understand.
 Stick with a modern translation like the ESV if you can.